Piptatherum holciforme: Description

+Taxonomy

+The plant was first described in 1808 by the German botanist Friedrich August Freiherr Marschall von Bieberstein as belonging to the taxon Agrostis holciformis.
+The plant's modern taxonomic name was described in 1817 by the Swiss botanist and entomologist Johann Jacob Roemer and his colleague, the Austrian botanist Josef August Schultes.

 Habitat and distribution

 Piptatherum holciforme grows in waste habitats, along waysides, and adapts well in moist, stony chalkstone soils in Mediterranean scrubland.
 Its global distribution extends across Europe, North Africa and the Middle East.

-Cultivation

-Today, the hairy millet grass has a wide distribution, growing almost exclusively in the wild.
+Uses

 To what extent the cereal grass was cultivated in the past by indigenous peoples is now unclear, owing to the multiple varieties of millet and panic.
-Ohalo, a paleolithic hunter-gatherer archaeological site in Galilee, along the shore of the Sea of Galilee, revealed a storage facility where the grains of hairy millet grass, along with other grains, had been stored.
+Ohalo, a Paleolithic hunter-gatherer archaeological site in Galilee, along the shore of the Sea of Galilee, revealed a storage facility where the grains of hairy millet grass, along with other grains, had been stored.
 In Israel, seedlings of hairy millet grass are sometimes used to reseed marginal land for pasture.

+The millet can be ground into meal and prepared as a porridge.